Menma420/Menma420/README.md

 - 👋 Hi, I’m @Menma420
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me discord: Menma#6969
+- 📫 How to reach me discord: mennnnnn

 <!---
 Menma420/Menma420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.